rahul7976/filament/README.md

 The source environment map can be a PNG (8 or 16 bit), a PSD (16 or 32 bit), an HDR or an OpenEXR file.
-The environment map can be an equirectangular projection, a horizontal cross, a vertical cross, or a list of cubemap faces (horizontal or vertical).
+The environment map can be an equirectangular projection, a horizontal cross, a vertical cross, or a list of cube map faces (horizontal or vertical).

 `cmgen` will automatically create a directory based on the name of the source environment map.
 In the example above, the final directory will be `./ibls/my_ibl/`.
-This directory should contain the pre-filtered environment map (one file per cubemap face and per mip level), the environment map texture for the skybox and a text file containing the spherical harmonics for indirect diffuse lighting.
+This directory should contain the pre-filtered environment map (one file per cube map face and per mip level), the environment map texture for the skybox and a text file containing the spherical harmonics for indirect diffuse lighting.